Smithay/wayland-rs/book/wayland/p_core/special.md

 ## The Callback

-The `wl_callback` object is created whevener a client asks the compositor to do something and requires to be notified when it is done.
+The `wl_callback` object is created whenever a client asks the compositor to do something and requires to be notified when it is done.
 The callback object has no requests and a single event:
 `wl_callback::done`, which is called exactly once, when the task is finished.